mrfanuel/LearningContinuousDPPs.jl/README.md

-# code for SemiParametricDPPs manuscript
+# code for the manuscript about NonParametric estimation of DPPs

 ### we solve two cases:
 * in regularizedPicard we solve the problem where S contains the dpp samples